anduscheung/chatbot-ui-for-Opentable/README.md

 # Chatbot UI

 This project demonstrate a chat UI where restaurant owners can talk to a chatbot and ask about insights of their business.
+The project was completed within a 4-hour timeframe.

 ## How to run the app locally